 What if my camper needs professional medical attention?

 We are located only 10 minutes away from Scott County Regional Hospital and only 35 minutes away from River Oaks Hospital and 45 minutes from Baptist and St. Dominics.
 In the case of an emergency that rises above the level of being handled by your group leader and/or the camp staff, your group leader will be able to transport your camper to the hospital to receive medical attention.
 Each group leader is briefed on the location of and directions to the hospital.
 Follow this link to learn more about their services: http://www.rushhealthsystems.org/scott/index.cfm

 How do I get to Timber Creek Camp?

 We are located just 10 minutes off of exit 80.
 Once you leave the interstate you will only take one turn to arrive at Timber Creek.
 In cases where you might have to come and pick up your camper, this will make it easy to locate us!
 Simply take exit 80 off I-20 and head south for 3 miles on HWY 481.
 Turn left @ the Timber Creek Camp sign and travel three miles on Morton Marathon Road.
 After three miles you will see the camp entrance on your right!

 Who do I contact in the case of a family emergency?

 We encourage each group leader to carry their cell phone at all times.
-If you are unable to reach your group’s leader, simply call 601.536.2130 or 601.536.9012.
+During Centrikid summer camps you will call your group leader, then the Centrikid Director.
+If you are unable to reach your group leader, simply call 601.536.2130 or 601.536.9012.
 This number rings in the main office as well as the kitchen.
 We will be happy to relay any message to your group leader and your camper!